replicatedhq/kotsapps/initcontainer-support-bundle-logs/manifests/README.md

 ========================

-This repo containers an example deployment and [troubleshot.sh](https://troubleshoot.sh) Collector.
+This repo contains an example deployment and [troubleshoot.sh](https://troubleshoot.sh) Collector.
 It demonstrates collecting logs from a multi-container deployment with two `initContainer` entries and two `container` entries.

 ### Testing